-1. EOTA will present the Commission with a detailed work programme, at the latest, by the end of three months after positive opinion from the Standing Committee on Construction.

-2. This programme will include all aspects considered necessary to ensure the quality of the ETA guideline and the subsequent ETAs in order to permit the assessment of the fitness for use (in accordance with Article 4 (2) of the Directive) of the products covered by the mandate.
-In particular it will contain the following:

-a) the title of the ETA guideline;

-b) the content of the guideline, including reference to those items mentioned in III.2;

-1 O.J C 62, 28.02.1994

-- c) the list of supporting documents (national standards, ISO standards, prENs, ENs, research results, etc.) which might be used in the ETAs and indications of those documents that have to be developed by EOTA; - d) the timetable for the development of the guideline and its submission to the EC; and - e) the identification of the Working Group responsible;

-3. Clear differentiation should be made between the item to become the ETA guideline for the product or product family and the items to be used as supporting documents.

-4. Where practicable, EOTA will make reference to existing harmonised methods of assessment.
-When a supporting test method for a characteristic does not exist or is not in the work programme of the EOTA WG, a clear statement should be presented indicating whether EOTA is able to produce one or not.

-5. Any proposals for the addition of products, intended uses and materials and forms not included in the mandate but considered relevant by the EOTA WG should be presented separately from the work programme for further analysis by the Commission services.
+- 1. EOTA will present the Commission with a detailed work programme, no later than one month after the Commission has issued the mandate. - 2.
+This programme will include all aspects considered necessary to ensure the quality of the ETA guideline and the subsequent ETAs in order to permit the assessment of the fitness for use (in accordance with Article 4 (2) of the Directive) of the products covered by the mandate.
+In particular it will contain the following: - a) the title of the ETA guideline; - b) the content of the guideline, including reference to those items mentioned in III.2; - c) the list of supporting documents (national standards, ISO standards, prENs, ENs, research results, etc.) which might be used in the ETAs and indications of those documents that have to be developed by EOTA; - d) the timetable for the development of the guideline and its submission to the EC; and - e) the identification of the Working Group responsible; - 3.
+Clear differentiation should be made between the item to become the ETA guideline for the product or product family and the items to be used as supporting documents. - 4.
+Where practicable, EOTA will make reference existing harmonised methods of assessment.
+When a supporting test method for a characteristic does not exist or is not in the work programme of the EOTA WG, a clear statement should be presented indicating whether EOTA is able to produce one or not. - 5.
+Any proposals for the addition of products, intended uses and materials and forms not included in the mandate but considered relevant by the EOTA WG should be presented separately from the work programme for further analysis by the Commission services.
 Guidelines prepared for products outside of this mandate will not achieve the status of ETA guidelines.
-In addition to the provisions of article 4.1 of the CPD, it must be taken into account that all the products included in the mandate have a system of attestation of conformity in accordance with the relevant Decision of the Commission; those products not included have not.

-6. Any proposal for the addition of characteristics and durability aspects not included in the mandate but considered relevant by the EOTA WG should be proposed in a special chapter of the work programme for further analysis by the Commission services.

-7. Where a classification system of the product performances is envisaged in Annex 3 of the present mandate, EOTA is requested to make an appropriate proposal for its implementation.

-8. EOTA WG must give a technical answer for the determination of the characteristics of the mandate taking into account the conditions stated below; test methods suggested must be directly related to the characteristic required and must not make reference to determination methods for characteristics not required by the mandate.
-Durability requirements should be dealt with in the framework provided by the current state of the art.

-9. Reference to test/calculation methods must be in accordance with the harmonisation aimed at.
+In addition to the provisions of article 4.1 of the CPD, it must be taken into account that all the products included in the mandate have a system of attestation of conformity in accordance with the relevant Decision of the Commission; those products not included have not. - 6.
+Any proposal for the addition of characteristics and durability aspects not included in the mandate but considered relevant by the EOTA WG should be proposed in a special chapter of the work programme for further analysis by the Commission services. - 7.
+Where a classification system of the product performances is envisaged in Annex 3 of the present mandate, EOTA is requested to make an appropriate proposal for its implementation. - 8.
+EOTA WGs must give a technical answer for the determination of the characteristics of the mandate taking into account the conditions stated below; test methods suggested must be directly related to the characteristic required and must not make reference to determination methods for characteristics not required by the mandate.
+Durability requirements should be dealt with in the framework provided by the current state of the art. - 9.
+Reference to test/calculation methods must be in accordance with the harmonisation aimed at.
 In general, only one method should be referred to for the determination of each characteristic, for a given product or family of products.

-If, however, for a product or family of products because of justifiable reasons, more than one method is to be referred to for the determination of the same characteristic, the situation must be justified.
+If, however, because of justifiable reasons, more than one method is to be referred to for the determination of the same characteristic, the situation must be justified.
 In this case all referenced test methods should be linked by the conjunction "or" and an indication of application should be given.